 Beautiful Lake Santeetlah is one of most unspoiled lakes you'll find in the North Carolina mountains, and often called one of the most beautiful in the country.
 Located about 100 miles west of Asheville along the Indian Lakes Scenic Byway, it's located in the "wild west" of Graham County.
-Since it's farther away from the city and less developed, it's especially serene.
+Since it's further away from the city and less developed, it's especially serene.
 About 80% of the 76-mile shoreline is in the Nantahala National Forest, in the shadows of the Great Smoky Mountains.
 It's just six miles from Robbinsville.

 Just a few miles north on US 129 is Yellow Creek Falls.
-The nearby Cheoah River is a favorite for whitewater lovers with Class IV and V rapids during scheduled dam recreational releases about 17 days a year.
+The nearby Cheoah River is a favorite for whitewater lovers with Class IV and V rapids during scheduled dam recreational releases (about 17 days a year).

 West of Lake Santeetlah is Joyce Kilmer Memorial Forest with great hiking through a virgin forest, just off the super scenic Cherohala Skyway.
 About 20 miles away is the much bigger Fontana Lake.

 Hike just a third of a mile to reach this 50-ft. waterfall in the Nantahala National Forest near Robbinsville and Lake Santeetlah.
 It's a great summer swimming hole, too!

 Visit this farm for all-natural raw honey products and watch bees at work in their observatory, located in Robbinsville, NC.
 Self-guided and guided tours available.